openvinotoolkit/openvino/docs/notebooks/whisper-subtitles-generation-with-output.rst

 To measure accuracy, we use ``1 - WER`` as a metric, where WER stands for Word Error Rate.

-When measuring inference time, we do it separately for encoder and decoder-with-past model forwards, and for the whole model inference too.

 .. code:: ipython3

     %%skip not $to_quantize.value